Barry County Road Commission

 Mailboxes Damaged by BCRC

-It is the policy of the Barry County Road Commission to replace or reimburse residents $20.00 for destroyed mailboxes that were actually struck by Road Commission equipment, even though by law, the BCRC has no legal responsibility to do so.
-A representative of the BCRC shall inspect each site reported to the Barry County Road Commission to determine if the mailbox was actually struck by a Road Commission vehicle.
+It is the policy of the Barry County Road Commission to replace or reimburse residents $25.00 for destroyed mailboxes (one per address) that were actually struck by Road Commission equipment, even though by law, the BCRC has no legal responsibility to do so.
+The homeowner shall submit a photo/s to the BCRC clearly showing the mailbox damage and location or address of the home.
+As an alternative, landowners may come to the BCRC and pick up a post and standard mailbox.